Aliases for BHMT2 Gene

 GeneCards Summary for BHMT2 Gene

 BHMT2 (Betaine--Homocysteine S-Methyltransferase 2) is a Protein Coding gene.
-Diseases associated with BHMT2 include vascular disease.
-Among its related pathways are One carbon pool by folate and One carbon pool by folate.
-GO annotations related to this gene include S-adenosylmethionine-homocysteine S-methyltransferase activity and betaine-homocysteine S-methyltransferase activity.
+Diseases associated with BHMT2 include Orofacial Cleft and Long Qt Syndrome 1.
+Among its related pathways are One carbon pool by folate and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include S-adenosylmethionine-homocysteine S-methyltransferase activity and S-methylmethionine-homocysteine S-methyltransferase activity.
 An important paralog of this gene is BHMT.

 UniProtKB/Swiss-Prot for BHMT2 Gene